A drama that begins like a top‑tier romance‑comedy but collapses under last‑minute plot twists and messy writing.

 Everybody Was Serving Face

 I’m still not over how attractive literally every character was.
-I expected IU to blow me away — that’s just standard IU behaviour — and I fully anticipated Byeon Woo Seok to be gorgeous, but I was not prepared for everyone else to be serving too.
+I expected IU to blow me away — that’s just standard IU behaviour — but I was not prepared for everyone else to be serving too.
 This was my first time seeing Steve Noh, and he was such a pleasant surprise.
-Even the side characters were giving, and I was absolutely here for it.
+Byeon Woo Seok, no surprise.
+But even the side characters were giving, and I was absolutely here for it.
 I won’t pretend the visuals didn’t bump the score up a point or two because they absolutely did.
 It’s actually insane how many popular, beautiful actors they managed to gather in one drama.
 They knew exactly what they were doing with this cast, and I can’t say I blame them.

 Tae Joo & Hui Ju and Tae Joo & His Wife Were Everything